Harsha2001-creater/Dog-Breed-Prediction/README.md

 ## 📊 Dataset
 For this project, we utilized a comprehensive dataset sourced from Kaggle, specifically the Stanford Dogs dataset.
 This dataset contains a vast collection of images encompassing 120 different breeds of dogs from around the world.
 With a size of approximately 20GB, the dataset provides a rich and diverse source of imagery for training and evaluating our machine learning models.

-You can access the dataset directly from the following link: Stanford Dogs Dataset
+You can access the dataset directly from the following link: [Data Set](https://www.kaggle.com/datasets/enashed/dog-breed-photos)

 ## 🛠️ Tools Used